IT’S MORE THAN JUST EMBARRASSING

 WHAT CAUSES IT?

-Most of the time, brushing alone is insufficient to get rid of bad breath.
+Most of the time, brushing alone is insufficient in getting rid of bad breath.
 Other causes of bad breath can include the following:

-- Dental issues (poor oral hygiene, gum disease, tooth decay)
+- Dental issues (poor oral hygiene, gingivitis and periodontal disease, tooth decay)

 - Dentures (plaque and food can develop on dentures)